sylvest00/sylvest00.github.io/index.md

 <br/>
 <br/>

 Hi!
+I am S. Sylvester, a doctoral level neuroscientist with experience in data analytics.
 Welcome to my personal web page.
 It is currently under construction, but feel free to browse my repositories on Github.
 A few select repositories are listed below:

-# Projects
+## Projects

 ### Research (Neuroscience) Related
 **CellFinder**